Skip to main content

 At What Age Is a Dog Considered a Senior?

 Dog aging has a ton of variation from one pup to the next.
 There are all sorts of environmental factors that can play a role in how quickly your dog ages.
-For example, a dog given a low-quality diet or too much food may become obese.
+For example, a dog given too much food may become obese.
 Obesity can lead to health complications like heart disease or arthritis that could shorten their lifespan or lessen their quality of life.
 Other factors like pollutants in the air or drinking water could accelerate certain health problems and shorten lifespan as well.

 Disregarding environmental factors, breed and size are the most important indicators of when your dog would be considered a senior.
 In general, large and giant breeds mature more slowly but have shorter lifespans, reaching senior status around 6-7 years of age.
 Toy and small breeds are the opposite, maturing quickly but not reaching senior status until around 10-12 years of age.
 Medium breeds tend to fall somewhere in the middle, entering their golden years between ages 8 and 9.